Zelinsky-Kummant gas mask

-The Zelinsky-Kummant gas mask was the world's first gas mask which had the ability to absorb a wide range of chemical warfare agents.
-The gas mask was developed in 1915 by St. Petersburg chemistry professor Nikolay Zelinsky and technologist of the Triangle plant M.I.
+The Zelinsky-Kummant gas mask was, may be, the first Russian gas mask with activated carbon which had the ability to absorb a wide range of chemical warfare agents.
+This gas mask was developed in 1915 by St. Petersburg chemistry professor Nikolay Zelinsky and technologist of the Triangle plant M.I.
 Kummant.
 The design was later improved by I. D. Avalov and entered mass production.
 After adoption by the Imperial Russian Army during World War I, casualties from chemical attacks decreased sharply.